NISYSLAB/Emory-BMI-GSoC/README.md

 * Clustering Framework: Design and develop an unsupervised deep clustering framework that can handle medical data, specifically EEG data.
 This framework should be able to extract meaningful patterns and insights from the data in an unsupervised manner.

 * Evaluation: Evaluate the performance of the developed framework using a variety of metrics and benchmarks.
 Compare the results to existing unsupervised deep clustering methods for medical data.
-The framework will be evaluated on a publicly available electroencephalograpghy (EEG) data.
+The framework will be evaluated on publicly available electroencephalography (EEG) data.
 The performance of the proposed framework will be evaluated using metrics such as normalized mutual information.
 The framework will also be compared to existing state-of-the-art methods for unsupervised deep clustering.

 * Deployment: Create an open-source implementation of the developed framework and make it available for the community to use.

 * Applications: Explore the potential applications of the developed framework on various medical data, specifically EEG data.
-This includes, but is not limited to, epilepsy diagnosis, brain-computer interface and sleep stage classification.
+This includes but is not limited to, epilepsy diagnosis, brain-computer interface, and sleep stage classification.

 **Required Skills:** Python and deep learning